gyng/rcanary/README.md

     # Or use docker-compose
     docker-compose up

+You will need at least Docker engine version 17.05 (API version 1.29) to build the image.

 ## Logging

 All log output is sent to `stdout`.
 The Docker image also `tee`s the log output into files in the `logs` volume.
 To do it without Docker, pipe the output into a file with `tee`: